Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Conclusions

-{ \bf Acknowledgements } We thank Jorge Piekarewicz, Andreas Schmitt and Ziyuan Zhang for their input.
-This research was partly supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award No.~\#DE-FG02-05ER41375.
-The work of I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract No.~DE-AC52-06NA25396, by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220658ER, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) NUCLEI program.
+{ \bf Acknowledgements } We thank Sophia Han, Jorge Piekarewicz, J\"urgen Schaffner-Bielich, Andreas Schmitt, and Ziyuan Zhang for their input.
+This research was partly supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award No.~\#DE-FG02-05ER41375, and performed in part at Aspen Center for Physics, which is supported by National Science Foundation Grant No. PHY-1607611.
+The work of I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No.~DE-AC52-06NA25396, by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Project No. 20220658ER, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through the Advanced Computing (SciDAC) NUCLEI program.

-\section{Pressure and field equations}
+\section{Pressure and Field Equations}

 In this appendix we present the finite temperature field equations that determine the meson field expectation values of our RMFT.
-For neutron star phenomenology the relevant densities (and baryon chemical potentials) are so large that we can safely neglect anti-baryons (for the full treatment including them, see, e.g.,~\cite{Schmitt:2010pn}).
+For neutron star phenomenology the relevant densities (and baryon chemical potentials) are so large that we can safely neglect antibaryons (for the full treatment including them, see, e.g.,~\cite{Schmitt:2010pn}).
 The finite temperature nucleon pressure is given by

 where $E_i$ are the dispersion relations given in Eq.~(\ref{eq:disprel}).
 The meson contribution to the pressure remains unchanged at finite temperatures, and the electron pressure is given by the pressure of a free relativistic Fermi gas, where we can neglect the electron mass compared to its chemical potential,